-Because Alternative 1 (No Action) would maintain current recreational and commercial AMs for dog snapper, mahogany snapper, and black snapper; but would allow confusion due to an inconsistent regulatory environment, the overall biological impacts of this alternative are expected to be neutral.
+Because Alternative 1 (No Action) would maintain current recreational and commercial accountability measures (AMs) for dog snapper, mahogany snapper, and black snapper in the South Atlantic; but would allow confusion due to an inconsistent regulatory environment, the overall biological impacts of this alternative are expected to be neutral.

-Alternative 2 would remove black snapper from the snapper grouper FMP.
-Total annual landings (recreational and commercial), in state and federal waters, of black snapper were 0 pounds whole weight (lbs ww) from 1986 through 1990; less than 500 lbs ww in 1991 and 1992; less than 5,000 lbs ww in 1993 and 1994; less than 600 lbs ww with some years of 0 lbs ww from 1995 through 2013.
+Preferred Alternative 2 would remove black snapper from the Snapper Grouper FMP.
+Total black snapper annual landings (recreational and commercial), in state and federal waters of the South Atlantic were 0 pounds whole weight (lbs ww) from 1986 through 1990; less than 500 lbs ww in 1991 and 1992; less than 5,000 lbs ww in 1993 and 1994; less than 600 lbs ww with some years of 0 lbs ww from 1995 through 2013.
 There were no landings of black snapper in Georgia through North Carolina from 1986 through 2013.
-Table S-2 shows that 89% of commercial landings from 2004 through 2013 were from federal waters and zero percent of recreational landings were from federal waters.
+Table S-2 shows that 90% of commercial landings from 2004 through 2013 were from federal waters and 0% of recreational landings were from federal waters.
 Despite a high percentage of black snapper harvest being from federal waters, the total pounds landed commercially from federal waters from 2004 through 2013 is just over 900 lbs ww (average 90 lbs ww/year).

 Table S-2.
-Total recreational and commercial landings of dog snapper, schoolmaster, mahogany snapper, and black snapper from 2004-2013.
+Total recreational and commercial landings (lbs ww) of dog snapper, schoolmaster, mahogany snapper, and black snapper from 2004-2013 in the South Atlantic.

-Dog Snapper Schoolmaster Mahogony Snapper E Black Snapper Federal State Not Defined Federal State Not Defined Federal State Not Defined Federal State Not Defined Commercial Pounds (ww) 3,019 302 659 1,052 6 50 213 212 0 929 32 76 Percentage 75.9 7.6 16.6 94.9 0.5 4.5 50.1 49.9 0.0 89.6 3.1 7.3 Recreational Pounds (ww) 6,087 27,877 2,178 9,855 39,811 4,434 1,154 133 266 0 0 2 Percentage 16.8 77.1 6.0 18.2 73.6 8.2 74.3 8.5 17.1 0 0 100
+Dog Snapper Schoolmaster Mahogony Snapper Black Snapper Federal State Not Defined Federal State Not Defined Federal State Not Defined Federal State Not Defined Commercial Pounds (ww) 3,019 302 659 1,052 6 50 213 212 0 929 32 76 Percentage 75.9 7.6 16.6 94.9 0.5 4.5 50.1 49.9 0.0 89.6 3.1 7.3 Recreational Pounds (ww) 6,087 27,877 2,178 9,855 39,811 4,434 1,154 133 266 0 0 2 Percentage 16.8 77.1 6.0 18.2 73.6 8.2 74.3 8.5 17.1 0 0 100

-Black snapper, dog snapper, and mahogany snapper are each managed as part of species complexes in federal waters with sector ACLs and accountability measures (AMs) to ensure overfishing does not occur.
-The Snappers Complex, including mahogany snapper and dog snapper, has a proposed recreational ACL of 1,172,832 lbs ww, a commercial ACL of 344,884 lbs ww, and a recreational annual catch target (ACT) 984,898 lbs ww, which are updated values proposed in Amendment 29 to the Snapper Grouper FMP, currently in the rulemaking process.
+Black snapper, dog snapper, and mahogany snapper are each managed as part of species complexes in federal waters of the South Atlantic with sector ACLs and AMs to ensure overfishing does not occur.
+The Snappers Complex, including mahogany snapper and dog snapper, has a proposed recreational ACL of 1,172,832 lbs ww, a commercial ACL of 344,884 lbs ww, and a recreational annual catch target (ACT) of 984,898 lbs ww, which are updated values proposed in Amendment 29 to the Snapper Grouper FMP, currently in the rulemaking process.
 ACLs and AMs are at the Complex level; there are not individual ACLs and AMs for species that comprise species complexes.

-Removal of black snapper from the snapper grouper FMP would remove current federal regulations for the Deepwater Complex that apply to black snapper.
-Without black snapper, the Deepwater Complex ACL proposed for implementation in Amendment 32 to the Snapper Grouper FMP would be reduced from 170,279 lb ww to 169,896 lb ww, a difference of 382 lbs ww.
+Removal of black snapper from the Snapper Grouper FMP would remove current federal regulations for the Deepwater Complex that apply to black snapper in the South Atlantic.
+Without black snapper, the Deepwater Complex ACL proposed for implementation in Amendment 32 to the Snapper Grouper FMP (under review) would be reduced from 170,279 lb ww to 169,896 lb ww, a difference of 382 lbs ww.
 Table S-3 illustrates how the ACL for the Deepwater Complex is determined as well as the how the Complex ACL would change in the absence of black snapper.
+There are no regulations for black snapper in federal waters of the Gulf of Mexico.
+Therefore, small positive biological effects could be expected under Preferred Alternative 2 if the state of Florida establishes consistent regulations for black snapper and state and federal waters of the South Atlantic and Gulf of Mexico.